No War

 verbose, use SSH, dodelete files no-longer present

-on the alpha
+on the alpha copy, show statistics.

 Francois Deppierraz adds: ``The --numeric-ids rsync option is [required] to avoid messing with files ownership.''

-' userspace tools version 0.22
+With the `vserver' userspace tools version 0.22

-onwards it may be worth investigating the `PROFILE=
+onwards it may be worth investigating the `PROFILE='

 options which may help with keep backups synchronized, but not